Atlas-Alignment: Making Interpretability Transferable Across Language Models: Experimental Results

 \subsection{Implementation Details}

-We use a subset of the Pile dataset \citep{gao2020pile}, preprocessed as described in Appendix~\ref{sec:appendix:dataset-generation}, resulting in 1 million sequences and more than 30 million tokens for the Llama 3.1 family models.
-We evaluate five translation methods: covariance, correlation, linear regression, Orthogonal Procrustes with row-wise $L_2$-normalization, and SemanticLens.
-Each method is trained on 500k samples, while a disjoint set of 500k samples is reserved for the qualitative and quantitative evaluation.

-We use three subject models: the base and instruction-tuned variants of Llama 3.1 8B \citep{grattafiori2024llama3herdmodels}, and the R1 Distill version of Llama 3.1 8B Instruct \citep{deepseekai2025deepseekr1incentivizingreasoningcapability}, referred to as Llama-Base, Llama-IT, and Llama-R1.
-For these models, we use features from the MLP layers as latent space.
-As Concept Atlases, we employ the Gemma 2 2B model \citep{gemmateam2024gemma2improvingopen} with the Gemma Scope SAE encoder head at layer 20, in both the 16k (\texttt{average\_l0\_71}) and 65k (\texttt{average\_l0\_114}) configurations \citep{lieberum-etal-2024-gemma}, trained on the residual stream activations and denoted Gemma Scope 16k and Gemma Scope 65k.
-Unless otherwise specified, we use labels for the Concept Atlas generated in \citet{puri-etal-2025-fade} using automated interpretability methods.
+We use a subset of the Pile dataset \citep{gao2020pile}, preprocessed as described in Appendix~\ref{sec:appendix:dataset-generation}, comprising 1 million sequences and over 30 million tokens.
+We evaluate five translation methods: covariance, correlation, linear regression, Orthogonal Procrustes with row-wise $L_2$-normalization, and Semantic Lens.
+Each method is trained on 500k samples, with a disjoint set of 500k samples reserved for the qualitative and quantitative evaluations.
+We consider subject model latent spaces from four model families: GPT-2 \citep{radford2019language} at layer 8; Qwen~2.5 \citep{qwen2, qwen2.5} in the 0.5B, 1.5B, and 3B configurations at layers 15, 17, and 21 respectively; Ministral-8B-Instruct-2410 \citep{ministral8b2024} at layer 21; and Llama~3.1~8B base, instruction-tuned, and R1-distilled variants \citep{grattafiori2024llama3herdmodels,deepseekai2025deepseekr1incentivizingreasoningcapability} at layers 3, 12, 19, 25, and 30.
+For all subject models, features are extracted from either the MLP layers or the residual stream.
+As Concept Atlases, we use the Gemma~2~2B model \citep{gemmateam2024gemma2improvingopen} with a Gemma Scope SAE encoder head at layer 20, in both the 16k (\texttt{average\_l0\_71}) and 65k (\texttt{average\_l0\_114}) configurations \citep{lieberum-etal-2024-gemma}.
+These SAEs are trained on residual stream activations and are referred to as Gemma Scope 16k and Gemma Scope 65k.
+Unless otherwise specified, Concept Atlas labels are taken from \citet{puri-etal-2025-fade} and generated using automated interpretability methods.